 \subsubsection{\textbf{Domain-Specific Risks}}

 The development of medical T2I that addresses stakeholders' needs and concerns goes beyond solving technical challenges.
 We must also consider the complex interplay between user expectations and domain-specific implications.
-Our findings revealed two domain-specific risks that need to be considered to ensure that T2I GenAI meets the needs of the key stakeholders and aligns with complex workflows: (\textbf{1}) mitigating confirmation bias and the distillation of incorrect information and (\textbf{2}) supporting the need to continuously be exposed to real medical images.
+Our findings revealed two domain-specific risks that need to be considered to ensure that T2I GenAI meets the needs of the key stakeholders and aligns with complex workflows: (\textbf{1}) mitigating confirmation bias and the distillation of incorrect information and (\textbf{2}) supporting continuous exposure to real medical images.

-First, some participants were unsure if what they were looking at was what the AI generated for that pathology or not (R2, R6, R7, R9).
-Several participants would say something like ``\textit{Maybe this is what they wanted}'' (R2) or ``\textit{I potentially see that dissection}'' (R7) while reviewing their generations.
-This type of behavior with AI, masked as confirmation bias, can be detrimental to a trainees learning progress.
-R9 highlighted potential consequences: ``\textit{If you're learning and then you get like false information, uh oh, you know, that's confusing. \textbf{And you don't know if you're wrong or [the] software is wrong}}''.
+First, participants were unsure if and where the requested pathology from the prompt was generated (R2, R6, R7, R9).
+While reviewing the generations, they would say something like ``\textit{Maybe this is what they [AI] wanted}'' (R2) or ``\textit{I potentially see that dissection}'' (R7).
+This type of behavior with AI, masked as confirmation bias, can be detrimental to a trainee's learning progress.
+R9 highlighted potential consequences: ``\textit{If you're learning and then you get like false information, uh oh, you know, that's confusing. \textbf{And you don't know if you're wrong or [the] software is wrong}}.''
 In the use case of practice exams, these unprompted pathologies could distract more than support the student (R3).
-Ultimately, it is possible for students generating CT scans who are unaware of the additional, missing, or misrepresented pathologies could unintentionally learn the wrong things.
-For example, after R7's generated a CT scan for aortic dissection, they describe a potential issue related to confirmation bias: ``\textit{\textbf{Am I seeing what I'm actually seeing?
+Ultimately, it is possible for students generating CT scans who are unaware of the additional, missing, or misrepresented pathologies to unintentionally learn the wrong things.
+For example, after R7 generated a CT scan for aortic dissection, they describe a potential issue related to confirmation bias: ``\textit{\textbf{Am I seeing what I'm actually seeing?
 Or am I seeing what I want to see?}}'' To this point, R7 emphasizes that research would need to ``\textit{...make sure that this is something that's not going to...indirectly, [give] poor quality education.}''